Wosiu6/steam-achievement-manager/README.md

 - https://github.com/gibbed/SteamAchievementManager/pull/128
 - Added sorting of games the global stats percentage of achievements (descending) using steam API
 - Added system of gaining achievement over time (specified by the user in minutes), here is how it works:
+- Added How Long To Beat (HLTB) system that makes call to their api to get an approx. time needed to complete the game with 100%

 1) Choose your game as usual.
 2) Click the new button 'Unlock all legit'.